Commercial drivers major cause of road crashes in Central Region

 On pedestrian knockdown, the figure rose from 174 to 205, of which 66 were killed while 139 had various degrees of injuries, a phenomenon she described as ‘unacceptable’ saying, pedestrians were vulnerable road users who needed to be protected.

-Among others, Ms. Affotey-Annang mentioned speeding, the use of drugs, driving tired, wrongful overtaking, inexperienced drivers at the wheels and general disregard for road regulations among the leading causes of road accidents.
+Among others, Ms. Afotey-Annan mentioned speeding, the use of drugs, driving tired, wrongful overtaking, inexperienced drivers at the wheels, and general disregard for road regulations among the leading causes of road accidents.

 She also identified inattentive or distractive driving as a factor that needed attention.